johandry/CKA/README.md

 chown vagrant:vagrant -R /home/vagrant/.kube
 ```

 The command `kubeadm init` will install and configure Kubernetes, it's important to use the network CIDR `192.168.0.0/16` because it's the same used by Calico.
 Also `localhost` is used to generate the certificates to make it possible to access the cluster API from the guest machine.
-The `remote_config` file is the same as the original kubeconfig just replaing the master IP for `localhost`.
+The `remote_config` file is the same as the original kubeconfig just replacing the master IP for `localhost`.

 This solution install Canal but it could also install Calico if you replace those 2 lines for: